DevExpress/devextreme-react/README.md

 ## <a name="getting-started"></a>Getting Started ##

-You can try this [live example](https://stackblitz.com/edit/devextreme-react) (no need to install anything).

-If you’d rather use a local development environment check out the sections below.
+You can try this [live example](https://stackblitz.com/edit/devextreme-react) or configure a local development environment as described below.

 ### <a name="prerequisites"></a>Prerequisites ###
 [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) are required